A Guide to the 10 Best Themed Afternoon Teas in London

 This tea is great for several reasons.
 First, the food is themed and quite good (they even have special tea blends that fit the Peter Pan theme).
 Second, the restaurant has floor-to-ceiling windows offering excellent views of London's highlights; if you were planning to visit The Shard anyway, just book tea here instead!

 And third, the presentation of this tea is one of the most unique.
-The tea stand they bring the sweets out on is shaped like a pirate ship, and comes complete with dry ice billowing out of it as you try to escape into the clouds from Captain Hook.
+The tea stand they bring the sweets out on is shaped like a pirate ship, and comes complete with dry ice billowing out of it as you try to escape into the clouds from Captain Hook, and scones served inside a treasure chest.

 Peter Pan afternoon tea at Aqua Shard